Fintech venture firm Anthemis raises new $90 million fund

-NEW YORK, Feb 27 (Reuters) - Financial services venture capital firm Anthemis has raised $90 million for a new fund that will invest in fast-growing insurance technology startups, the company said on Thursday.
+NEW YORK (Reuters) - Financial services venture capital firm Anthemis has raised $90 million for a new fund that will invest in fast-growing insurance technology startups, the company said on Thursday.

 Investors in the Anthemis Insurance Venture Growth Fund I include Aflac Global Ventures, Sumitomo Life and Nürnberger in partnership with Daido Life Insurance Company.

-The fund will focus on backing companies that are helping digitize the insurance industry and already have an established track record.
+The fund, which will focus on backing companies that are helping digitize the insurance industry and already have an established track record.

+Anthemis is aiming to close fundraising for the vehicle later in the year.

 Founded in 2010, Anthemis is well-known as a fintech investment firm focused on early-stage companies, having backed startups including robo-advisor Betterment and digital banks Atom and Simple.